scality/Zenko/docs/docsource/installation/configure/set_up_NFS_for_OOB.rst

 Set Up Out-of-Band Updates from an NFS Mount
 ============================================

 Zenko 1.1 allows ingestion and Out-of-Band (OOB) updates from existing NFS mount points.
 This new feature does not copy the files themselves; rather, the system's attributes are copied to Zenko for data management.
-Using this information, Zenko can act on NFS mounts as it would any other type of bucket, thus enabling metadata search, cloud replication, and lifecycle expiration.
+Using this information, Zenko can act on NFS mounts as it would any other type of bucket, thus enabling metadata search, cloud replication, and lifecycle transition or expiration.
 Writes from Zenko users to buckets at NFS locations are not permitted.